Introduction

 In TLS, the first step towards obtaining TLS session keys is to compute a shared secret between the client and the server by running the ECDH protocol.
 The resulting shared secret in TLS terms is called the pre-master secret PMS.

-1. Server sends its public key to Requester, and Requester forwards it to Notary
+1. Server sends its public key to Prover, and Prover forwards it to Verifier

-2. Requester picks a random private key share and computes a public key share
+2. Prover picks a random private key share and computes a public key share

-3. Notary picks a random private key share and computes a public key share
+3. Verifier picks a random private key share and computes a public key share

-4. Notary sends to Requester who computes and sends to Server
+4. Verifier sends to Prover who computes and sends to Server

 7. Addition of points and results in the coordinate , which is PMS.
 (The coordinate is not used in TLS)